EtherGov/EtherGov-Backend/README.md

-# SNZ-DAO-Tool-Backend
+# EtherGov-Backend
-Backend for SNZ DAO Tool
+Backend for EtherGov